JackToppen/TDA-Microscopy-Pipeline/README.md

 # Pipeline for Microscopy Image Analysis using TDA

 The pipeline has been introduced in *Hartsock et al 2023* manuscript.
-It consists of three sequential modules: (1) segmentation; (2) cell type identification; and (3) topological data anaysis (TDA).
+It consists of three sequential modules: (1) Segmentation; (2) Cell type identification; and (3) Topological data anaysis (TDA).
 The pipeline's input is a collection of microscopy images and it main outputs are topological descriptors of multicellular patterns (persistence landscapes and average persistence landscapes).

 ### Microscopy data
-The `example dataset` and the `complete dataset` used in *Hartsock et al 2023* manuscript can be found on [Figshare](https://figshare.com/projects/TDA_Microscopy_Data/148855).
-The example dataset consists of two different Dox (doxycycline) treatment groups each containing 16 small images.
-The complete dataset consists of two image groups based on biological markers pan-GATA6 and HA.
-Each group contains 4 various Dox treatment subgroups and every one of them consists of 15 large images.
+Twos datasets, "Example" and "Complete", used in *Hartsock et al 2023* manuscript can be found on [Figshare](https://figshare.com/projects/TDA_Microscopy_Data/148855).
+The "Complete" dataset consists of multiple microscopy images of cells labeled with either pan-GATA6 and HA markers across four Doxycycline (Dox) treatment groups from 0 ng/mL to 25 ng/mL, while the "Example" dataset only has two of the four groups (low: 0, high: 25) each containing 16 small images sampled from the "Complete" dataset.

-`slicer.py` can divide larger microscopy images, as was done in *Hartsock et al 2023* manuscript, into smaller patches.
-For our pipeline, we suggest using images/patches of size at most $1000 \times 1000$ pixels.
+Provided script `slicer.py` can divide larger microscopy images, as was done in *Hartsock et al 2023* manuscript, into smaller patches.
+This is how the "Example" dateset was generated.
+For our pipeline, we suggest using images/patches of size at most 1000x1000 pixels.

-## 1. Segmentation (Python)
+## 1. Segmentation - Python
 This section has been adapted from *Nikitina et al 2020* to interface with the subsequent sections of the pipeline.
 Once downloaded locally, the locations of the microscopy images should be updated, and some of the